 '''

 package com.xyz.myapp.domain;

 import org.springframework.beans.factory.annotation.Configurable;

 @Configurable("account")

 public class Account {

-...
+// ...

 }

 '''

-Spring will now look for a bean definition named "account" and use that as a prototypical definition to configure new Account instances.
+Spring will now look for a bean definition named "account" and use that as the definition to configure new Account instances.

-You can also use autowiring to avoid having to specify a prototypical bean definition at all.
-To have Spring apply autowiring use the autowire property of the @Configurable annotation: specify either @Configurable(autowire=Autowire.BY_TYPE) Or @Configurable(autowire=Autowire.BY_NAME for autowiring by type or by name respectively.
+You can also use autowiring to avoid having to specify a prototype-scoped bean definition at all.
+To have Spring apply autowiring use the 'autowire' property of the @Configurable annotation: specify either @Configurable(autowire=Autowire.BY_TYPE) or @Configurable(autowire=Autowire.BY_NAME for autowiring by type or by name respectively.
+As an alternative, as of Spring 2.5 it is preferable to specify explicit, annotation-driven dependency injection for your @Configurable beans by using @Autowired and @Resource at the field or method level (see Section 3.11, "Annotation-based configuration" for further details).

 Finally you can enable Spring dependency checking for the object references in the newly created and configured object by using the dependencyCheck attribute (for example: @Configurable(autowire=Autowire.BY_NAME,dependencyCheck=true)).
-If this attribute is set to true, then Spring will validate after configuration that all properties (that are not primitives or collections) have been set.
+If this attribute is set to true, then Spring will validate after configuration that all properties (which are not primitives or collections) have been set.

 Using the annotation on its own does nothing of course.
-It's the AnnotationBeanConfigurerAspect in spring-aspects.jar that acts on the presence of the annotation.
-In essence the aspect says "after returning from the initialization of a new object of a type with the @Configurable annotation, configure the newly created object using Spring in accordance with the properties of the annotation".
-For this to work the annotated types must be woven with the AspectJ weaver - you can either use a build-time ant or maven task to do this (see for example the AspectJ Development Environment Guide) or load-time weaving (see Section 6.8.4, "Using AspectJ Load-time weaving (LTW) with Spring applications").
+It is the AnnotationBeanConfigurerAspect in spring-aspects.jar that acts on the presence of the annotation.
+In essence the aspect says "after returning from the initialization of a new object of a type annotated with @Configurable, configure the newly created object using Spring in accordance with the properties of the annotation".
+In this context, initialization refers to newly instantiated objects (e.g., objects instantiated with the 'new' operator) as well as to Serializable objects that are undergoing deserialization (e.g., via readResolve()).